caseyamcl/toc/README.md

         }
     }

-Or, drop the `src` folder into your application and use a PSR-0 autoloader to include the files.
+Or, drop the `src` folder into your application and use a PSR-4 autoloader to include the files.

 Usage
 -----
-This library does two things:
+This contains two basic classes:

-1. Adds `id` anchor tags to any *H1*..*H6* tags that do not already have any.
+1. `MarkupFixer`: Adds `id` anchor attributes to any *H1*...*H6* tags that do not already have any.
-2. Generates HTML (or an associative array) of anchor links that can be rendered in your template.
+2. `TocGenerator`: Generates HTML (or an associative array) of anchor links that can be rendered in your template.

 Basic Example: